maysaraanalyst/Installation-of-moodle/README.md

-this I guide to install moodle platform
+this is guide to install moodle platform